Durisvk/EOSS2/README.md

 `layout_dir` is a directory path relative to `app/` folder where the views are located.
 `models` is the path to the models of your application.
 They are loaded at the very beginning before everything else.
 `refresh` attribute tells the EOSS whether it should keep the session about the current state of your EOSS class alive.
+`showFlashFunction` is a name of the javascript function which will take two arguments (message and class) and it should append the flash message to the view dynamically.
 `enviroment` for now this property says if AJAX responses should be `console.log`ged.

 Now that you have your `config.eoss` ready, we can go ahead and create some stuff.